thomasbkd/offer-technical-test/README.md

 ## Purpose
-The purpose of this technical test is to develop a Springboot API able to:
+The purpose of this technical test was to develop a Springboot API able to:
 * add users from some information;
 * display the information of a desired user.